cu-data-engineering-s15/syllabus/README.md

 install Homebrew and then enter the command `brew install node`.
 The latest verion of node as of January 2015 is 0.10.35.

+- A version of curl should be installed on your machine. curl is a very useful utility for interacting with web services.
+If you have a Mac, curl should already be installed in `/usr/bin`.
+For other platforms, head over to (the curl website)[http://curl.haxx.se/download.html] to download and install the software.

 - Finally, you should be comfortable invoking the developer tools for your favorite web browser.
 Within Chrome, simply open a window and then invoke `View->Developer->Developer Tools`.